ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 I added new interface of name IUnitOfWork and UnitOfWork and make changes as required and make changes in startup.cs..

 i fix all errors and run my browser and its working....

+i added a new MVC controller empty inside area/admin and name as categorycontroller.cs and modify it. afterthat i add new folder in area/view and added index view folder and modify categoryindex viewtxt file and run app its working.....